jax-ml/jax/docs/hijax_types.md

 ## What we haven't covered

-A few more corners of the interface: types can implement `leading_axis_spec` so that hi type values can be carried through `jax.lax.scan`, and on the primitive side there are hooks for customizing rematerialization and dead code elimination.
+On the primitive side, there are also hooks for customizing rematerialization and dead code elimination.

 As ever with hijax, `tests/hijax_test.py` is a good source of worked